Symmetry Fractionalization, Defects, and Gauging of Topological Phases: Introduction

 where each sector $\mathcal{C}_\mb{g}$ describes the topologically distinct types of $\mb{g}$-defects and the fusion and associativity relations respect the group multiplication of $G$, i.e. a ${\bf g}$-defect and an ${\bf h}$-defect fuse to a ${\bf gh}$-defect.
 In this way, the quasiparticles of the original topological phase correspond to the ${\bf 0}$-defects, i.e. $\mathcal{C}_{\bf 0} = \mathcal{C}$.

-Subsequently, we introduce a generalized notion of braiding transformations that incorporates the symmetry action $\rho_{\bf g}$ as a quasiparticle or defect passes around a ${\bf g}$-defect.
+Subsequently, we introduce a generalized notion of braiding transformations that incorporates the symmetry action $\rho_{\bf g}$ on topological charges as a quasiparticle or defect passes around a ${\bf g}$-defect.
 This is referred to as ``$G$-crossed braiding'' and defines a $G$-crossed braided tensor category (BTC), which we denote as $\mathcal{C}_{G}^{\times}$.
+Additionally, the symmetry action on states and fractionalization ($\rho$ and $\eta$) are incorporated when considering fusion spaces.
 Similar to anyon models, we provide a diagrammatic representation of the states and operators of the theory and identify the basic data that fully characterizes the theory.
 We introduce consistency conditions on the basic data, which generalize the famous hexagon equations for braiding consistency to ``heptagon equations'' for $G$-crossed braiding, and impose consistency of the incorporation of the symmetry action and its fractionalization within the theory.

 Given the basic data of the $G$-crossed theory, we are able to compute all properties of the defects, including their fusion rules, quantum dimensions, localized zero modes, and braiding statistics.
 We find that topological twists, which characterize the braiding statistics of objects, is not a gauge invariant quantity for defects, which meshes well with the notion that the defects are associated with confined objects.
 Another important property that we derive is that the total quantum dimension $\mathcal{D}_\mb{g}$ of the sector $\mathcal{C}_\mb{g}$ is the same for all $\mb{g}\in G$, i.e. $\mathcal{D}_\mb{g} = \mathcal{D}_{\bf 0}$ (this holds generally for a $G$-graded fusion category).
-We also find that the number of topologically distinct $\mb{g}$-defects, $|\mathcal{C}_\mb{g}|$, is equal to the number of $\mb{g}$-invariant topological charges [i.e. those for which $\rho_\mb{g}(a) = a$] in the original UMTC $\mathcal{C}_0$.
+We also find that the number of topologically distinct $\mb{g}$-defects, $|\mathcal{C}_\mb{g}|$, is equal to the number of $\mb{g}$-invariant topological charges [i.e. those for which $\rho_\mb{g}(a) = a$] in the original UMTC $\mathcal{C}_{\bf 0}$.

 We describe the notion of $G$-crossed modular transformations when the system inhabits a torus or surfaces of arbitrary genus.
 These extend the usual definition of modular transformations, generated by $\mathcal{S}$ and $\mathcal{T}$ matrices, to cases where there are defect branch lines wrapping the cycles of the torus or higher genus surface.
 We derive a $G$-crossed generalization of the Verlinde formula, which relate the fusion rules of defects (and quasiparticles) to the $G$-crossed $S$-matrix.